 Regardless of the minimum competition requirements set by SLSA, all rostered members are still required to meet Swansea Belmont SLSC’s patrol expectations, including attendance at all rostered patrols.
 Arranging a substitute is acceptable and encouraged to maintain numbers on rostered patrols.
-Substitutions can be made through the SLSA Members Portal.
+Contact your Patrol Captain for further information.

 Members can check their current patrol hours online by logging onto the SLSA Members Portal.